 Strong copywriting can help you take your reader from the start of the newsletter to the end.
 Wondering what works best in the email header?
 A short, convincing headline.

-Look at this email header using a headline following by a brief explanation of what’s offered and a CTA that pushes people to take action:
+Look at this email header using a headline followed by a brief explanation of what’s offered and a CTA that pushes people to take action:

 Using email header to encourage readers to read your email